ibernal1815/main/README.md

 - Building custom detections and SIEM workflows in Splunk and ELK
 - Expanding SOC automation with Python and PowerShell
 - Strengthening cloud security skills across AWS, Azure, and GCP
-- Preparing for advanced certifications (CISSP, OSCP in the future)
+- Preparing for advanced certifications (CISSP, OSCP, CPTS in the future)

 ---